Niclas Füllkrug: Hannover 96

 Füllkrug joined Hannover 96 on a four-year contract in July 2016.
 Nürnberg received a reported transfer fee of €2 million plus 1 million in possible bonuses.

-He failed to score in his first eight Bundesliga appearances for Hannover 96 but hit a hat-trick against Mainz 05 on 13 January 2018 in a run of goals that got his name mentioned with a call up to the German national squad.
+He failed to score in his first eight Bundesliga appearances for Hannover 96 but hit a hat-trick against Mainz 05 on 13 January 2018 in a run of goals that got his name mentioned with a call up to the Germany national squad.
 He scored 14 goals in his first season with the club.

-On 31 August 2018, it was announced that Füllkrug had agreed to a contract extension until 2022.
+In summer 2018, Borussia Mönchengladbach offered €18 million for Füllkrug, and he also had offers from English clubs.
+However, Hannover decided to keep Füllkrug and in August it was announced that he had agreed to a contract extension until 2022.

 On 30 September 2018, in a match against Eintracht Frankfurt, he was substituted off with an ankle injury, but was able to play in the following match, a 3–1 win against VfB Stuttgart which moved Hannover up from the last place in the league table.
 He also featured in a 2–2 away draw against Bayer Leverkusen and a 2–1 home defeat against FC Augsburg despite suffering from pain in his knee.
 He did not play in Hannover 96's loss in the second round of the DFB-Pokal on 30 October due to knee problems relating back to an injury sustained in 2013.
 Manager André Breitenreiter stated that the issue had been plaguing Füllkrug for years and that the pain was so severe before the cup match that Füllkrug did not feel "safe".
 After consulting a specialist Füllkrug returned to training on 20 November and started in four consecutive matches.

 A few days after Füllkrug missed a match against SC Freiburg due to knee problems, it was announced that the injury was severe and he would likely be out for the rest of the season.
 The injury required surgery and was revealed to be cartilage damage to his right knee, the third injury of this kind of his career.
 He previously suffered cartilage damage at Werder Bremen (January 2013, right knee) and 1.
 FC Nürnberg (March 2015, left knee).